IBM-Cloud/docs/services/mobilepush/c_overview_push.md

 ## {{site.data.keyword.mobilepushshort}} message size
 {: #push-message-size}

-The {{site.data.keyword.mobilepushshort}} message payload size is dependent on the constraints laid out by the Gateways (GCM, APNs) and client platforms.
+The {{site.data.keyword.mobilepushshort}} message payload size is dependent on the constraints laid out by the Gateways (FCM/GCM, APNs) and client platforms.

 ###iOS
 {: ios-message-size}